 Introduction

 Black soybean (Glycine max L.), a variant of the common soybean, is botanically classified as an annual, self-pollinated leguminous crop belonging to the family Fabaceae.
 It is characterized by its distinct black seed coat, which is rich in anthocyanins and other bioactive compounds that distinguish it nutritionally and functionally from conventional yellow soybeans (Messina et al., 2009).
-Morphologically, black soybean exhibits typical soybean plant architecture, with trifoliate leaves, hairy stems, and pods containing two to four seeds.
+Morphologically, black soybean exhibits typical soybean plant architecture, with trifoliate leaves, hairy stems and pods containing two to four seeds.
 It thrives best in temperate to subtropical regions, requiring well-drained loamy soils with adequate organic matter and a pH range of 6.0–7.5 for optimal growth (Singh et al., 2010).
-In India, black soybean is primarily grown in the hilly regions of Uttarakhand, Himachal Pradesh, and parts of the northeastern states, where it serves as an important component of traditional farming systems.
-Though the total cultivated area of black soybean is relatively limited compared to commercial yellow soybean, it holds significant cultural, nutritional, and economic value for subsistence farmers in these regions (Rawal et al., 2015).
+In India, Black soybean is primarily grown in the hilly regions of Uttarakhand, Himachal Pradesh, and parts of the northeastern states, where it serves as an important component of traditional farming systems.
+Though the total cultivated area of black soybean is relatively limited compared to commercial yellow soybean, it holds significant cultural, nutritional and economic value for subsistence farmers in these regions (Rawal et al., 2015).
 Productivity levels vary depending on agro-climatic conditions and management practices, with yields generally ranging between 1.0 and 1.5 tonnes per hectare under traditional low-input systems, though improved agronomic practices and high-yielding local varieties have demonstrated higher yield potentials (Joshi et al., 2020).
-Nutritionally, black soybean is renowned for its high protein content, typically ranging from 35% to 42%, and it is an excellent source of essential amino acids, particularly lysine and leucine, which complement cereal-based diets (Kumar et al., 2017).
+Nutritionally, Black soybean is renowned for its high protein content, typically ranging from 35% to 42%, and it is an excellent source of essential amino acids, particularly lysine and leucine, which complement cereal-based diets (Kumar et al., 2017).
 Additionally, it contains 18–20% oil rich in unsaturated fatty acids, particularly linoleic and oleic acids, contributing to its functional food value.
-Beyond macronutrients, black soybean seeds are notable for their elevated levels of phenolic compounds, isoflavones, and antioxidants, which have been associated with various health benefits, including anti-inflammatory and anti-carcinogenic properties (Xu and Chang, 2008).
+Beyond macronutrients, black soybean seeds are notable for their elevated levels of phenolic compounds, isoflavones, and antioxidants, which have been associated with various health benefits including anti-inflammatory and anti-carcinogenic properties (Xu and Chang, 2008).
 These attributes have led to growing interest in black soybean as a nutritionally dense, climate-resilient crop with potential to contribute to food and nutritional security in marginal hill and mountain farming systems.

 In recent years, the integration of biological inputs has emerged as a promising alternative to conventional chemical treatments in sustainable agriculture.
-Among these, Trichoderma viride, a well-known soil-borne filamentous fungus, has demonstrated multiple beneficial roles, including the suppression of phytopathogens, enhancement of nutrient availability, and promotion of plant growth.
-Seed biopriming with Trichoderma viride has been shown to improve germination rates, seedling vigor, and stress tolerance in various crops through mechanisms such as phytohormone production, enzymatic activity, and induction of systemic resistance.
+Among these, Trichoderma viride, a well-known soil-borne filamentous fungus, has demonstrated multiple beneficial roles, including the suppression of phytopathogens, enhancement of nutrient availability and promotion of plant growth.
+Seed biopriming with Trichoderma viride has been shown to improve germination rates, seedling vigor and stress tolerance in various crops through mechanisms such as phytohormone production, enzymatic activity, and induction of systemic resistance.

 Despite substantial research on soybean improvement, studies focusing specifically on the influence of T. viride on the seed quality attributes of black soybean are relatively limited.
 Optimizing seed treatment protocols with Trichoderma viride could offer an effective, low-cost strategy to improve seed germination and seedling vigor, thereby contributing to enhanced crop productivity and sustainability.

-Therefore, the present study aims to assess the effect of Trichoderma viride seed treatment on key seed quality parameters in black soybean, including germination percentage, seedling growth, biomass accumulation, and vigor indices.
+Therefore, the present study aims to assess the effect of Trichoderma viride seed treatment on key seed quality parameters in black soybean, including germination percentage, seedling growth, biomass accumulation and vigor indices.
 The outcomes are expected to provide insights into the practical application of Trichoderma viride in sustainable soybean cultivation systems.

 Materials and Methods